AbdullahAlaklabi/craps-simulation/README.md

 Hello Dr. Eric Level
-I am Abdullah, and I am takining this course with you.
+I am Abdullah, and I am taking this course with you.